TwoLogician/two-say/README.md

 `date` | Gets a DateTime object that is set to the current date and time on this computer, expressed as the local time.
 `guid` | Initializes a new instance of the Guid structure.
 `ip` | Gets an IP address that is connected.
+`string-length [value]` | Gets the number of characters in the current string object.